boobo94/boobo94.github.io/_posts/2021/09/2021-09-13-story-of-customenu.md

 20/ Added preparation time near price and weight seems to be a nice and useful feature

 21/ Need to find a better #UI for the #customenu #app.
 Some suggestions where to find nice and clean ideas?

+22/ Search for a #livechat to introduce on the #presentationwebsite, for #wordpresswebsite

+24/ I decided to offer #customer #support for those who doesn’t have time to fill the content in the platform.

+Discussed with some contractors and get some #offers.

+25/ Back to #sales.
+As the #website is still live, some new customers are coming and fill the contact form.

+Let’s go baby!